Herbalist & Herbal Practitioners

-Since ancient times, herbalists have used herbal medicines from whole plants & carefully selected plant extracts to successfully address a symptom or illness.
+Since ancient times, herbalists have used herbal medicines from whole plants & carefully selected plant extracts observed to successfully address a symptom or illness.

 International Master Herbalists